shajanjp/shajanjp.github.io/_posts/blogs/2024-12-23-merry-pixels-a-hand-crafted-programmable-christmas-star.md

 ---

 ## TLDR:
 I created a christmas star with 300 led bulbs and hung it in front of my house, which can be programmed by anyone around the world the way they want.
+Give it a [try here](https://merry-pixels.deno.dev/).

 ## Backstory:
 Like a lot of other people, I like the December season very much.
 The holidays, snow weather, lights, gifts, and Christmas cake.
 The time spent on decorating the house with lights and making the Christmas crib always gives a warm feeling.
 This season brings back good childhood memories too.
-Colorful lights blinking everywhere make me happy.
-I’ve written a few lines on how obsessed I am with lights here.
+Colorful lights blinking everywhere always make me happy.
+I’ve written a few lines on how obsessed I am with lights [here](https://shajanjacob.com/blog/2022/07/16/the-story-of-a-light-bulb.html).

 Nowadays there are a lot of Christmas stars available in the market.
 Everyone is buying them, and almost all the stars in the neighborhood look the same, which is boring.
 Me, together with my wife, wanted to make a star handcrafted from locally available materials and hang it in front of the house, which would be special compared to what others have.